Planned Rollback of EEA Limitations and Japanese Update:

 #2.5: Triggering Automations with Buttons – Mobile Only

 Like previously mentioned, persistent buttons are often used to trigger additional messages or actions.
 With these changes, you will be able to trigger further messages or actions if the subscriber is using an iOS or Android device.

 In ManyChat, our Growth Tools depend on something called a messaging_referral webhook, which means that we at ManyChat are able to tie together a subscriber’s point of origin coming into Messenger with the exact Growth Tool that brought them there.
 Normally, this means we at ManyChat are able to trigger the right Flow that you’ve set up for that specific Growth Tool.

 With these changes, the messaging_referral webhook won’t work, ultimately meaning that your Growth Tools won’t trigger the right Flow or any other kind of automation that you have set, rendering them functionally unusable.
-Technically, this change means that while you can still create the Growth Tool in ManyChat, like a Referral URL, it won’t function normally.
+Technically, this change means that while you can still create the Growth Tool in ManyChat, like a Checkbox Plugin, it won’t function normally.

 Here’s a list of common Growth Tools that will NOT trigger automations: